frandle82/shutter-control/README.md

 This repository provides a Home Assistant custom integration inspired by the ioBroker shuttercontrol adapter.
 It automates cover entities based on sunrise/sunset, optional presence, and weather protection.

 ## Features
-- Config flow UI for global defaults and per-cover tuning.
+- Config flow UI with entity selectors for global defaults and per-cover tuning.
 - Per-cover sunrise/sunset offsets plus open/close target positions.
+- Room-aware cover profiles so multiple shutters can be grouped per room.
 - Optional presence guard to keep shutters untouched when someone is home.
 - Optional weather integration that raises shutters to a safer position when wind speeds exceed a configured limit.
+- Optional window/door sensors prevent shutters from closing on open windows.
 - Services to trigger manual moves or to recalculate scheduled callbacks after changing entities.

 ## Installation